argoproj/argo-cd/docs/proposals/applicationsset-progressivesync-crds.md

 * Are there any unresolved follow-ups that need to be done to make the enhancement more robust ?

+There should not be any follow-up work required.

 ### Risks and Mitigations

-What are the risks of this proposal and how do we mitigate.
-Think broadly.

-For example, consider
-both security and how this will impact the larger Kubernetes ecosystem.

-Consider including folks that also work outside your immediate sub-project.

 ### Upgrade / Downgrade Strategy

 Apart from the new CRDs that will be installed, the upgrade will be transparent, ApplicationSets that define an inline strategy will still work and have priority.
-There will be no change of behavior, the only change will be the possibility to use the CRDs and the new `strategyRef` field
+There will be no change of behavior, the only change will be the possibility to use the CRDs and the new `strategyRef` field.

 For a downgrade, if the new `strategyRef` field is used, it will stop working with the old CRDs so it will need to be removed.
-If it is not used, the downgrad will be transparent
+If it is not used, the downgrade will be transparent.

 ## Drawbacks